Bradley-svg/GB-Heat-Pump-App-V1/AUDIT_REPORT.md

 - **Impact:** Auditors can rely on the documentation to match shipped behavior.
 - **Fix:** Keep docs in sync whenever SAFE metrics or ingest modes change.

+### Compliance guardrails — dual control & Ed25519 rotation runbook
+- **Category:** Compliance / Security
+- **Where:** `docs/dual-control-sop.md`, `docs/runbooks/ed25519-rotation.md`, `docs/important-data-checklist.md`
+- **Evidence:** A dedicated dual-control SOP now details two-person approval for accessing the CN mapping table; the Important-Data checklist links to it.
+A new runbook explains the Ed25519 signer/verification rotation cadence, Wrangler secret updates, and health-check evidence capture.
+- **Impact:** Reduces single-operator risk during re-identification and ensures Ed25519 keys are rotated at least annually with auditable proof.
+- **Fix:** Store these runbooks with release artifacts and require tickets to reference the SOP/runbook IDs whenever re-ID or key-rotation work is executed.

 ## Testing Notes
 - `npx vitest run src/routes/__tests__/observability.test.ts src/lib/__tests__/client-events.test.ts`
 - Repo-wide scans stored at `.tmp/scan-*.txt` (deleted post-run) using `rg` patterns mandated in the engagement brief.